 In June 2009, Florida amended its existing bond cap statute by adding a \$200,000 bond cap that applies to all Engle progeny cases (defined below) in the aggregate and establishes individual bond caps for individual Engle progeny cases in amounts that vary depending on the number of judgments in effect at a given time.
-The legislation applies to judgments entered after the effective date and remains in effect until December 31, 2012.
-Certain plaintiffs have challenged the constitutionality of the bond cap statute.
-In one of these cases, the court recently upheld the constitutionality of the statute.
+The legislation applies to judgments entered after the effective date of the legislation.
+Plaintiffs, in several cases, have challenged the constitutionality of the bond cap statute, but to date, the courts that have addressed the issue have upheld the constitutionality of the statute.
+The plaintiffs have appealed these rulings and the Florida Supreme Court has granted review of the Hall decision denying plaintiff's challenge to the bond cap statute.
+No federal court has yet addressed the issue.
 Although the Company cannot predict the outcome of such challenges, it is possible that the Company's financial position, results of operations, or cash flows could be materially affected by an unfavorable outcome of such challenges.

-Liggett records provisions in their consolidated financial statements for pending litigation when they determine that an unfavorable outcome is probable and the amount of loss can be reasonably estimated.
-At the present time, while it is reasonably possible that an unfavorable outcome in a case may occur, except as disclosed in this Note 10: (i) management has concluded that it is not probable that a loss has been incurred in any of the pending tobacco-related cases; or (ii) management is unable to estimate the possible loss or range of loss that could result from an unfavorable outcome of any any of the pending tobacco-related cases; or (iii) management is unable to estimate the possible loss or range of loss that could result from an unfavorable outcome of any of the pending tobacco-related cases; and, therefore, management has not provided any amounts in the consolidated financial statements for unfavorable outcomes, if any.
-Liggett believes, and has been so advised by counsel, that it has valid bases for appeal of adverse verdicts.
-All such cases are, and will continue to be vigorously defended.
-However, Liggett may enter into settlement discussions in particular cases if it believes it is in its best interest to do so.
+Liggett records provisions in its consolidated financial statements for pending litigation when it determines that an unfavorable outcome is probable and the amount of loss can be reasonably estimated.
+At the present time, while it is reasonably possible that an unfavorable outcome in a case may occur, except as disclosed in this Note 9: (i) management has concluded that it is not probable that a loss has been incurred in any of the pending tobacco-related cases; or (ii) management is unable to estimate the possible loss or range of loss that could result from an unfavorable outcome of any of the pending tobacco-related cases and, therefore, management has not provided any amounts in the consolidated financial statements for unfavorable outcomes, if any.
+Legal defense costs are expensed as incurred.